-On 19th July Lord Higgins led a debate on the motion, “That this House takes note of the impact on parliamentary democracy in the United Kingdom of the use of referendums.”
-The Bishop of Southwark, Rt Revd Christopher Chessun, spoke in the debate:
+On 23rd July 2018 the Government held a debate ‘To move that this House takes note of the preparations and negotiations connected with the United Kingdom’s departure from the European Union.’
+The Bishop of Leeds, the Rt Revd Nick Baines, spoke in the debate:

 The Lord Bishop of Southwark: My Lords, I, too, congratulate the noble Lord, Lord Higgins, on securing the debate, which, as others have observed, is timely.
 A man who secured a silver medal in the 440 yards relay in the Commonwealth Games in 1950 knows how to pace himself.
 I also congratulate the noble Lord, Lord Pickles, on his maiden speech with all its fascinating revelations.
 I look forward to the maiden speech of the noble Lord, Lord Anderson of Ipswich, shortly.